computablelabs/compspec/datatrust.md

 retrieve the correct bytestring associated with `dataHash`.

-#### GET_EPSILON
-The call to `Backend::GET_EPSILON(query)` computes the differential privacy parameter epsilon that is associated with this given query.
-Note that this call may sometimes fail, when it is not possible to compute epsilon for the query at hand.

 ## Forwarding Looking Research

 Features in this section are being actively researched by the Computable team, but at present are not on the roadmap for a particular Computable release.
 This is expected to change as development matures, and it is expected that all work in this section will eventually migrate up into the concrete specifications part of this document.

 ### Fine Grained Data Utilization

 Tracking fine-grained data usage is necessary for fair distribution of user rewards.
 It's expected that some listings in a `Market` will be significantly more valuable than others.
 These listings should receive greater rewards than less valuable listings.
 To first approximation, we can track data usage by keeping track of which listings a particular computation touches on the `Backend` side.
 The `Backend` could then report these records to the on-chain contracts, which would then update the usage records.

 This gets tricky for more complex workloads for example.
 A deep learning model will train on all data, but some listings will contribute more to the value of the model than others.
 Robustly attributing importance to particular data points over others is still an open question in machine learning with only a few research prototypes out there.

-### Pricing for Backend Payments

-How should a `Backend` set its required payment for a computational workload?

-### Query Rake

-For query payments that come in, a portion of the query payment (the "rake") is paid into the reserve, a portion is paid to listing owners, and a portion is paid to the `Backend`.
-It isn't yet clear how this payment should be split up amongst these three participants.
-Economic modeling will have to be done to understand the consequences of this split.

-Very simple (likely wrong) split:

-- The owner of a listing is paid the access cost they set with `Market.set_access_cost(listing)`
-- The `Backend` system is paid the compute cost they set with `Market.set_query_compute_cost(query)`
-- The reserve is paid the privacy cost `Market.get_privacy_cost(query)`